Managing your money can be confusing. That’s why a lot of people drag their feet when it comes to getting a grasp on their financial life.

 Term life insurance lasts for a specified amount of time (the term) and expires once that time is up.
 If you die over the course of the term, your beneficiary gets paid the death benefit.
 Simple as that.
-At PolicyGenius, we recommend term life insurance for most customers who need life insurance, because that’s usually all that’s needed for good-value financial protection.
+Term life insurance works for most customers who need life insurance, because that’s usually all that’s needed for good-value financial protection.

 Whole life insurance lasts for as long as you pay the premiums.
 It also has a cash value component that may rise in value – sort of like a life insurance policy and savings account in one.
 That makes them appealing, but they can be up to four times more expensive than term life insurance policies.
 The cash value accumulation is also usually not as rewarding as if you just invested on your own.

 So that addresses point number one above.
 Four times the cost over 30 or more years?
 That adds up.
 Fast.
 You’re probably better off buying term and investing the difference and coming out on top.

 But what about that second point, about being upsold?
 Independent agents and brokers who sell life insurance policies work on commission – they get a cut from the insurer for every policy they sell.
 The commission is typically based on the cost of the policy.
 (Agents and brokers who are paid a flat fee, rather than a commission, exist but are rare.)

 Maybe some of you have caught on already, but for those of you who haven’t: That means you should probably be wary if someone is trying to sell you a whole life insurance policy when all you want is a basic financial safety net so your family can pay bills and debts.
 Also be cautious if the premiums quoted are a stretch for your budget.
 Whole life insurance has gotten a bad rap because some agents try to force it on clients to get a higher commission.
 The higher cost of whole life insurance is usually only good for the person selling it.